NLM-OCCS/nlm-uswds/README.md

 ## How to build it

-1. Clone from git using Atlassian Sourcetree or however you would normally do it
+1. Clone from git however you would normally do it.

-2. Start a command-prompt and change directory to the directory where you have clone from git
+2. Start a command-prompt and change directory to the directory where you have clone from git.

 3. Install Node packages by entering: